Ahren09/UCLA_MATH33A/Midterm1.md

 * Example 4: If `Ax = 0` has infinitely many solutions, does there exist some real number `b` such that `Ax = b` has no solution when `n > m`?

   Answer: No.

+* Example 4: Following from the previous example, what if `m > n`?

+  Answer: Yes.